w3f/polkadot-wiki/docs/maintain-guides-how-to-nominate-kusama.md

 polkadot-js-api --seed "MNEMONIC_PHRASE" tx.staking.bond CONTROLLER_ADDRESS NUMBER_OF_TOKENS REWARD_DESTINATION --ws WEBSOCKET_ENDPOINT
 ```

 `CONTROLLER_ADDRESS`: An address you would like to bond to the stash account.
-(Stash and Controller can be the same address but it is not highly recommended due to the security reason)
+Stash and Controller can be the same address but it is not recommended since it defeats the security of the two-account staking model.

 `NUMBER_OF_TOKENS`: The number of KSM / DOT you would like to stake to the network.
 (Note: 1 KSM = 1,000,000,000,000 )